 All ages are welcome and Clydesdales, Athenas and teams are encouraged to enter.
 An awards ceremony will follow after the last runner crosses the finish line.
 Steve is the race director and can be reached by email at email@example.com.

-Post race dinner of chicken and noodles, green beans (or similar) and dessert will be provided to all racers.
+Post race lunch of pizza, fruit and cookies will be provided to all racers.

 Additional dinner tickets should be ordered in advance for $5 a person on line or race day.